Duluth Does Dylan

-Duluth Does Dylan is a 2000 album featuring songs by Bob Dylan covered by bands from Duluth, Minnesota.
+Duluth Does Dylan is a 2000 album featuring songs by Bob Dylan covered by bands from Duluth, Minnesota, which is Dylan’s birthplace.
 The album was mixed and recorded at Inland Sea Recording in Superior, Wisconsin, and mastered at Spinout Studio in Burbank, California.
 Duluth Does Dylan was produced by Tim Nelson and Tom Fabjance, and features cover and liner art by Chris Monroe.
 The liner notes were written by Brad Nelson, then publisher of the Duluth Ripsaw.

 Track listing

 All songs originally recorded by Bob Dylan.